arozhkov/jimi-robot/README.md

 ## _jimi.yaml_

-The configuration starts with the definition of writers that will be used for all sources defined in the same file.
-Definitions of writers and sources start with a tag referring to the object's class, like `!graphite` or `!jvm`.
-Each class needs its own set of properties to get the work done.
+This file contains definitions of writers and sources that will be used by Jimi.
+The definitions start with a tag referring to the object's class, like `!graphite` for Graphite writer, `!console` for console writer and `!jvm` for JVM source.
+Each writer and source needs its own set of properties to get the work done.
 Properties' names are self-explanatory most of the time.
+Full list of possible properties for each class can be found on [Jimi's wiki](https://github.com/arozhkov/jimi-robot/wiki).

+Events produces by sources will be forwarded to all defined writers.
 The example file contains definitions of two writers: `!console` and `!graphite`.
 The first prints events to the console the second sends events to Graphite server.

-Only one source is defined, tag `!jvm` tells us it's a standard JVM JMX server.
-You may need to update `host` and `port` properties. `metrics` property contains the names of metric groups defined in metrics library folder `JIMI_HOME/metrics`.
+The tag `!jvm` tells us that the source is a standard JVM JMX server.
+You may need to update `host` and `port` properties.
+`metrics` property contains the names of metric groups defined in metrics library folder `JIMI_HOME/metrics`.
 You can use existing metrics or create your own, more on this [here](https://github.com/arozhkov/jimi-robot/wiki/Metrics).

 The last element of this file is `executorThreadPoolSize` property.
-It defines the number of threads that will collect metrics.
+It defines the size of the thread pool used by Jimi for collection of metrics.

 ```yaml
 writers: